zikohax/printf/README.md

 # MEKKAOUI Zakaria and LAHRACHE Abdelghafour - Custom printf() Project

-The custom printf() project is a collaborative effort by MEKKAOUI Zakaria and LAHRACHE Abdelghafour, both students of the ALX Software Engineering Programme at Holberton School.
+The custom printf() project is a collaborative effort by MEKKAOUI Zakaria and LAHRACHE Abdelghafour, both students of the ALX Software Engineering Programme.
 The main objective of this project is to create a function named "_printf" that emulates the behavior of the standard "printf" function found in the stdio.h library.
 This custom _printf() function incorporates some of the fundamental features and functionalities available in the manual 3 of the original "printf".

 The _printf() function is designed to handle formatted output conversion and print data accordingly.
 Its prototype is defined as follows: